 Green Roofs

-As you can see, the above sustainable features are part of the passive house standards providing improved air quality to lessening the heating bills, but that is not all:
+As you can see, the above sustainable characteristics are part of the passive house standards, providing improved air quality and lessening the heat as you gain energy efficiency from the sun.

 Top Benefits of an Eco-House Design

-• It lessens energy use to lower your power builds as you provide your home with your own electricity.
+• It lessens energy use to lower your power builds by providing your home with electricity.

-• With a passive house, you have less maintenance work using sustainable building materials.
+• A passive house requires less maintenance work using sustainable building materials.

 • The indoor air quality is better as you use active solar systems with lesser carbon emissions.